-2.4.6.
-Labor Compliance
+2.4.6 Labor Compliance

-FEMA PA Match projects completed prior to August 21, 2019 that were not Davis Bacon or Section 3 compliant are eligible for non-federal match funding under the DR-Infrastructure Program.
-Eligibility of FEMA PA Match projects that were completed after August 21, 2019 or are in progress at the time of the application requires that the Eligible Applicant must show project compliance with federal regulations and federal labor regulations (i.e. Davis Bacon Compliance and Section 3).
+FEMA PA Match projects completed prior to December 1, 2020, that were not Davis Bacon or Section 3 compliant are eligible for non-federal match funding under the DR-Infrastructure Program.
+Eligibility of FEMA PA Match projects that were completed after December 1, 2020 or are in progress at the time of the application requires that the Eligible Applicant must show project compliance with federal regulations and federal labor regulations (i.e., Davis-Bacon Compliance and Section 3).

-2.5.
-FEMA HMGP Match
+2.5 FEMA HMGP Match

-2.5.1.
-Eligible Uses of Funds
+2.5.1 Eligible Uses of Funds

 Eligible FEMA HMGP costs are those activities eligible under Title I of the Housing and Community Development Act of 1974 or those activities specified by waiver in 83 FR 5844 published February 9, 2018; 83 FR 40314 published August 14,2018; 84 FR 97 published January 9, 2019; and 84 FR 6813 published February 28, 2019.
-As such, CDBG-DR funds may fund required FEMA HMGP local non-federal share (match) for approved projects that meet the CDBG-DR requirements, including a tie-back to the DR-4344 and DR-4353 disaster events.
+As such, CDBG-DR funds may fund required FEMA HMGP local non-federal share (match) for approved projects that meet the CDBG-DR requirements, including a tie-back to the DR-4382 or DR-4407 disaster events.
 All projects must meet a National Objective as detailed in Section 2.2.2.
-To be eligible for FEMA HMGP Match, the project also must be a project obligated by FEMA, and the project and service location must be in an area impacted by DR-4344 and DR-4353.
+To be eligible for FEMA HMGP Match, the project must be a project obligated by FEMA have a service location in an area impacted by DR-4382 or DR-4407, and tie to disasters DR-4382 or DR-4407.